p0pr0ck5/lua-resty-waf/README.md

 * **RESPONSE_HEADER_NAMES**: A table containing the keys of the `RESPONSE_HEADERS` table.
 Note that header names are automatically converted to a lowercase form.
 Available only in `header_filter` and later phases.
 * **REQUEST_ARGS**: A table containing the keys and values of all the arguments in the request, including query string arguments, POST arguments, and request cookies.
 * **REQUEST_BODY**: A table containing the request body.
 This typically contains POST arguments.
+* **REQUEST_HEADERS**: A table containing the request headers.
+Note that cookies are not included in this collection.
+* **REQUEST_HEADER_NAMES**: A table containing the keys of the `HEADERS` table.
+Note that header names are automatically converted to a lowercase form.
 * **SCORE**: An integer representing the currently anomaly score for the request.
 * **SCORE_THRESHOLD**: An integer representing the user-defined score threshold.
 * **URI**: The request URI.